 1. The presentation at end of block must be attended in order to successfully complete the course (for those doing rotations in Charlotte or Asheville, your service will let you know how they want to handle the presentations).
 We will not be flexible in this requirement and allow presentations in other blocks.
 Pay attention to this requirement in scheduling this rotation as it corresponds to residency interviews!
 Also, please note that students are excused from clinical responsibilities on the day of the presentations.

 2. Presentations must be on a topic from the clinical component completed that month.
 You will not be able to use a presentation on another topic from some other rotation.
 However, presentations that were made for other purposes in that elective month, for instance required presentation that some electives have, are perfectly fine to use, at least in part, for this requirement.

-- Clearly demonstrates the correlation between the clinical aspect and the basic science aspect.
+- Clearly demonstrates the correlation between the scientific research and clinical care.

-- Emphasizes the basic science behind the clinical problem being described.
+- Emphasizes the scientific effort behind the clinical problem being described.
 This should be a detailed discussion of whatever aspect you choose to demonstrate.

 - Assure that this highlights the integration of the two topics and is not just a clinical presentation.

-- Presented in logical fashion with an appropriate introduction to the clinical problem and emphasis on highlighting the basic science.
+- Presented in logical fashion with an appropriate introduction to the clinical problem and emphasis on highlighting the science.

 - First slide should give your objectives for the talk.
-May be just 2-3 things.
+What is the one thing we need to know?

 - gives audience idea of what you are going to cover and what you deem to be the keys to your talk